Demi Lovato discography

 Lovato's fifth studio album, Confident, was released in October 2015, her first release after signing with Island Records.
 It debuted at number two on the Billboard 200 and is certified Platinum by the RIAA.
 The lead single "Sorry Not Sorry" from Lovato's sixth studio album Tell Me You Love Me (2017), was a commercial and critical success, the song reached number six in the U.S. Billboard Hot 100, and also reached the top ten in Australia, New Zealand and the UK, becoming her most certified song having received a 7× platinum certificate in the RIAA.
 In November of that year, her collaboration with Luis Fonsi "Échame la Culpa" was released and went on to reach number one in seventeen countries.
-In 2018, Lovato topped the international charts with "Solo", which became her first number-one song in the UK, Germany and Ireland.
+In 2018, Lovato topped the international charts with "Solo", her collaboration with group Clean Bandit, which became her first number-one song in the UK, Germany and Ireland.
 In 2021, Lovato released her seventh studio album Dancing with the Devil... the Art of Starting Over, which reached number two on the Billboard 200 and UK chart.
 In August 2022, Lovato released her eighth studio album Holy Fvck.
+In October 2025, she released her ninth studio album It's Not that Deep.